Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Related Work

 \subsection{Incremental Learning}

-Incremental learning, which is also known as continual learning~\cite{li2019learn} and lifelong learning in literature, aims to sequentially learn multiple tasks.
+Incremental learning, also known as continual learning and lifelong learning in literature, aims to sequentially learn multiple tasks~\citep{li2019learn}.
+Note that (i) transfer learning focuses only on the performance of the target task, which refers to only the unlearning data in our setting, and (ii) Multi-task learning focuses on the performance of all tasks, but it requires the data of all tasks at the same time, which is against our setting.
 Different from transfer learning and multi-task learning, incremental learning focuses on achieving high performance across all tasks while only having access to the data of new task(s).
 This aligns with the setting of federated unlearning, where it can be arduous to reach for historical updates.
-There are mainly three approaches to address catastrophic forgetting in incremental learning: \begin{itemize}[leftmargin=*] \item \textit{Selective Synaptic Plasticity} elastically constrains parameter change based on synaptic importance to preserve learned knowledge~\cite{aljundi2018memory,kolouri2020sliced}.
-It is known for Elastic Weight Consolidation (EWC) framework. \item \textit{Additional Neural Resource Allocation} allocates new parameters for new tasks~\cite{schwarz2018progress,li2019learn}.
-This approach changes the model structure, which is obviously unsuitable for the unlearning problem. \item \textit{Memory Reply} stores previous data or generates pseudo-data, and replays this data with the new data~\cite{wu2018memory,hu2019overcoming}.
+There are mainly three approaches to address catastrophic forgetting in incremental learning: \begin{itemize} \item \textit{Selective Synaptic Plasticity} elastically constrains parameter change based on synaptic importance to preserve learned knowledge~\citep{aljundi2018memory,kolouri2020sliced}.
+It is known for Elastic Weight Consolidation (EWC) framework. \item \textit{Additional Neural Resource Allocation} allocates new parameters for new tasks~\citep{schwarz2018progress,li2019learn}.
+This approach changes the model structure, which is obviously unsuitable for the unlearning problem. \item \textit{Memory Replay} stores previous data or generates pseudo-data, and replays this data with the new data~\citep{wu2018memory,hu2019overcoming}.
 This approach either increases extra computational overhead or changes the original learning process.
 Thus it is out of our consideration. \end{itemize}